hanapotski/udemy_webDevBootcamp/section27/mongoCommands.md

 # Our First Mongo Commands
 * mongod
+  - starts daemon to use mongo
 * mongo
+  - opens a shell
+  - quit ctrl + c
 * help
 * show dbs
   - show database names
 * use
   - use <name>
+  - use demo
+  - create new database and use it
 * insert
+  - create
 * find
+  - find/retrieve
 * update
+  - update/edit
 * remove
+  - delete/destroy

 - separate database for every app
 - use <name of database>